mjmaher987/Accounting-Book/README.md

 This is an accounting book implemented using Telegram Bot, Python Backend, and PostgreSQL Database.

 ## Contributors
-* Mohammad Hossein Shafizadegan
+- Mohammad Hossein Shafizadegan
-* Mohammad Javad Maheronnaghsh
+- Mohammad Javad Maheronnaghsh
+- Mohammad Mowlavi

 ## About
 This is a group volunteering project implementing an accounting book for our financial issues.